jordanhiltunen/reprise/README.md

 ````

 If your `starts_at` is an `ActiveSupport::TimeWithZone`, your schedule will infer its time zone from
 that value.
-You can also explicitly pass in a `time_zone` if you are passing in simple `Time` instances:
+You can also explicitly pass in a `time_zone` if your schedule bookends don't have time zone
+information (e.g. if you are passing in simple `Time` instances):

 ```ruby
 schedule = Reprise::Schedule.new(